What is the Internet Research Initiative?

 Per Financial Aid policy, students are required to report any additional funding to the Financial Aid office, which may impact their original UCLA financial aid offer for the academic year.
 This could mean a reduction in other UCLA grants, work study, or loans if your expected academic and living expenses were met prior to receiving the IRI award.

-IRI students have requested a Budget Increase to address this issue to allow funds from IRI to be used specifically for research related expenses (rather than living expenses).
-IRI staff can assist with this process, but ultimately we not make decisions about the disbursement of financial aid funds or the calculation of expected need.
+IRI students may request Budget Increase to address this issue and allow funds from IRI to be used specifically for research-related expenses (rather than living expenses).
+IRI staff can assist with this process, but ultimately we do not make decisions about the disbursement of financial aid funds or the calculation of expected need.

-Students will utilize the prize funds to support their research.
+Students will only use the prize funds to support their research.
 For many, this will mean applying prize money to support living expenses in place of other part time work.
 For some, prize money may provide the necessary support to purchase equipment, cover travel costs, or other expenses incurred while conducting research.
-Students are free to use the prize funds at their own discretion in the pursuit of their research projects.
+There are some restrictions.
+For example, you may not invest money in speculative markets unless this directly correlates to research.

-Student researchers will be required to meet with IRI staff, as well as their assigned mentor, once a quarter.
+Student researchers will be required to submit a report on their progress each month.
+This report will be shared with mentors to keep them abreast of the student’s progress.
+Students are also required to meet with IRI staff each month to report on their progress.
+Students should discuss their project with their assigned mentor at least once a quarter.
 In addition, they will need to demonstrate efforts towards meeting the milestone goals set in their project application.
 They will make a presentation of the results of their project at the annual meeting which marks the end of their prize year.